-John C. Gorsuch was born on May 13, 1879, at Bidwell, Fayette County, PA, the eldest son of Richard M. and Martha (Minerd) Gorsuch.
+John Clarence Gorsuch was born on May 13, 1879, at Bidwell, Fayette County, PA, the eldest son of Richard M. and Martha (Minerd) Gorsuch.
 He was raised in Maple Summit, Fayette County, and is thought to have been named after his father's brother.

-John married Carrie Dawson (1882-1967), daughter of Lee and Elizabeth (Stillwagon) Dawson.
-The wedding was held on July 26, 1905, in the parsonage of the Greensburg Methodist Church. led by Rev. J.B.
+At the age of 26, on July 26, 1905, John married 22-year-old Carrie Nancy Dawson (Aug.
+16, 1882-1967), daughter of Lee and Elizabeth (Stillwagon) Dawson.
+The wedding was held in the parsonage of the Greensburg Methodist Church. led by Rev. J.B.
 Knox.

 One of John's granddaughters reports that "he was a very kind, gentle man.
 He was the male figure that I looked up to as a child.
 He was a farmer and in later years, janitor in a church."

 He spent eight years as custodian of the Central Methodist Church in Connellsville, and previously for 17 years as custodian of the First Evangelical United Brethren Church.
 He also was employed by Boyts, Porter & Company.
 He retired on Nov.
 21, 1961.

-He was a member of the E.U.B.
-Church and its Men's Bible Class.
+He was a member of the EUB Church and its Men's Bible Class.
 Carrie belonged to the church's Women's Society of World Service and the Royal Circle Bible Class.

 In July 1955, John and Carrie celebrated their golden wedding anniversary with two surprise dinners, one at their home, and the other at the residence of Silas May.
 The event at the Mays' involved a ham supper and golden frosted wedding cake.
 They received many floral bouquets and gifts.
 During one of the events, the couple's dear friends, Mr. and Mrs. Donald Lowe of Youngwood, called to offer their congratulations.
 John's aged mother, living in Somerset, was unable to attend, but sent a note with her sentiments.
 John and Carrie were pictured in a related article in the Daily Courier.